alan-wu/MPB/sphinx/source/tissueviewer.rst

 -----------------

-Each of these buttons represents a specific type of cells, when clicked :ref:`cellviewer` and :ref:`modelsviewer` will load and display related informations.
+Each of these buttons represents a specific type of cells, when clicked :ref:`cellviewer` and :ref:`modelsviewer` will load and display relevant informations.

 .. _tissueInformation:

 Additional Tissue Information
 -----------------------------

-Clicking on this button will bring up a CellML page containing relevant to the Tissue on display.
+Clicking on this button will bring up a CellML page containing relevant cell models to the Tissue on display.